MAIN INTERESTS / RESEARCH AREAS

 Interior landscape in broken ink.
 (2025).
 Art based research

 The aesthetics of subtraction.
-(2021 - Present).
+(2021, ongoing).
 UBC Child Care, Vancouver

 • Hikizan no Bigaku (interpreted as The aesthetics of subtraction) in early childhood environment.